There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 That’s what happens with skincare.
 Let’s take a look:

 — If you put on a thicker product before one with a thinner consistency, the former will create a barrier over your skin.
 This means the product with the thinner consistency won’t reach where it needs to for effective results.
-For instance, layering serum over a face oil will make the latter useless.
+For instance, layering serum over a face oil will make the former useless.

 — Ditto for oil- and water-based formulations.
 Water cannot cut through oil, so the water-based creams or serums must go on first if they have to do their work.